mohamedaliznidi/the-book-of-bugs-n-charms/testing/testing-library.md

 })
 ```

-## Best Practices
+## Wisdom of the Ancients

-- **Query by Accessibility**: Use queries that match how users and assistive technologies interact
+- **Query by Accessibility**: Use queries that match how users and assistive technologies interact with your mystical components
-- **Test User Behavior**: Focus on what users see and do, not implementation details
+- **Test User Behavior**: Focus on what users see and do, not implementation details or internal component sorcery
-- **Async Patterns**: Use proper async utilities for testing dynamic content
+- **Async Patterns**: Use proper async utilities for testing dynamic content manifestations
-- **Accessibility First**: Ensure your tests verify accessibility features
+- **Accessibility First**: Ensure your tests verify accessibility features and mystical attributes
-- **Custom Utilities**: Create reusable test utilities for common patterns
+- **Custom Utilities**: Create reusable test utilities for common patterns and enchantments
-- **Meaningful Assertions**: Write assertions that verify the user experience
+- **Meaningful Assertions**: Write assertions that verify the actual user experience and interface behavior

-## Common Pitfalls
+## Common Curses & Their Remedies

-### Issue 1: Testing Implementation Details
+### Curse 1: The Implementation Details Trap
-Testing internal state or methods instead of user behavior.
+Testing internal state or methods instead of user behavior, leading to brittle and meaningless tests.

-**Solution:**
+**Counter-Spell:**
-Focus on user-visible behavior:
+Focus on user-visible behavior and mystical interactions:
 ```typescript
 // ❌ Wrong - testing implementation
 expect(component.state.isOpen).toBe(true)